 On a recent visit to our local pumpkin patch, my grandson and I were on the hunt for an “upper case” pumpkin.
 (He’s recently learned the concept of upper and lower-case letters.)
 In addition to its size, you’ll probably consider the pumpkin’s shape.
 (When our kids were lower case, we did Burt and Ernie pumpkins, and shape was a major factor for those.)

-Neither size nor shape is a major factor in jack-o-lantern longevity, but there are other things to look for—or look out for—if you want your pumpkin to last after carving.
+Neither size nor shape is a major factor in pumpkin preservation, but there are other things to look for—or look out for—if you want your pumpkin to last after carving.
 Choose one that’s firm, with no soft spots.
 A soft spot means it’s already starting to deteriorate.
 Also avoid pumpkins that are dented or bruised or have dark spots on them.
 (Dark spots on the tops, especially, are telltale signs that they’ve been frost damaged.)

 When you can (and surely you can), buy a local pumpkin.
 Chances are better you’ll find one that hasn’t been tossed and battered in transit.
 Best in terms of handling, of course, is to grow your own or pick your own pumpkin at a local farm and nestle it in for a safe ride home in your vehicle.